fallingsprings/couch-add-ons/color-picker/README.md

 This color picker uses the HTML5 input type="color" to select colors in the admin panel.
 We're all using modern browsers now, so there is no longer any need for a JS utility unless you want to get fancy.
 Because it uses the native HTML5 input type, the look and function of the field will vary between browsers and platforms.

-Simply add an editable field of type 'color' inside your template tag.
+Simply add an editable field of type 'color' to allow editors to select a color using their native tools.

     <cms:editable type='color' name='my_color' label='Color Picker' desc='pick a color, any color' />